 Extraordinary travel.
 Honest Reviews.
-That’s what we’re all about at Inconspicuous Traveler—and today we’re spotlighting a card that can unlock luxurious experiences, but isn’t always the most practical for everyday use: the American Express Platinum Card®.
+That’s what we’re all about at Inconspicuous Traveler—and today we’re spotlighting a card that can unlock luxurious experiences, but isn’t always the most practical for everyday use: the American Express Platinum Card® (also known as the AMEX Platinum).

 Despite its steep annual fee, the Amex Platinum is beloved by frequent travelers—and for good reason.
 Here’s what stands out: